alvinvoo/advent_of_code/192020/monster_message/README.md

 be found at [https://hexdocs.pm/monster_message](https://hexdocs.pm/monster_message).

+0037e86 commit: example analysis successful.
+Need to analyse rules of 8 and 11 and the individual chunk parts.
+Look at arithmetic calculation
 5d6b81a commit: part 2: 8 will keep recursing itself and not able to move further -> the problem is now, becoz its a recursive function, it cannot reconcile (backwards) to produce just _part_ of the answer